Mitochondrial ars genes

-Mito ARS genes are a family of related genes known as Aminoacyl-tRNA Synthetases (ARSs) -- it's a tongue twister.
-They are inherited in an autosomal recessive fashion, meaning the mutations are inherited from two parents who are carriers.
+All mitochondrial ARS genes are inherited in an autosomal recessive pattern, meaning the mutations are inherited from two parents who are carriers.

-Mitochondrial ARS genes are named with an ARS2 naming system, with the exception of GARS, KARS & QARS.
+Mitochondrial ARS genes are named with an -ARS2 naming system, with the exception of GARS, KARS & QARS.
 Other names for the Mitochondrial ARS Genes are: MtARS, Mt-aaRS, ARS2 and Mito ARS.

 See below the mitochondrial ARS genes included in this group.